dev-protocol/initto/src/posts/deep-dive-khaos.md

 Only in the case where the result of authorize is `true`, Public Signature is generated and secret information encrypted in Khaos server is saved.

-Functions receive the following objects as arguments. `message` is a string subject to verify.
+Functions receive the following object as the argument. `message` is a string subject to verify.
 Twitter ID and GitHub repository names are examples that correspond to it. `secret` is information for secret.
 Since `request` is HttpRequest Type of @azure/functions, various contexts can be used when Sign API is called.

 ```ts
 type Options = {